sidakram/bippy/README.md

 while all of the information is there, it's not super easy to work with, and changes frequently across different versions of react. bippy simplifies this by providing utility functions like:

-- `createFiberVisitor` to detect renders and `traverseFiber` to traverse the overall fiber tree
+- `traverseRenderedFibers` to detect renders and `traverseFiber` to traverse the overall fiber tree
   - _(instead of `child`, `sibling`, and `return` pointers)_
 - `traverseProps`, `traverseState`, and `traverseContexts` to traverse the fiber's props, state, and contexts
   - _(instead of `memoizedProps`, `memoizedState`, and `dependencies`)_